 When the Ladies at St. Peter’s UMC started the daytime Bible Study Group, Christ’s Crafters, in 1992; their desire was to serve the Lord through studying the Bible, lifting joys and concerns in prayer, and reaching out and serving those in need.
 Now known as Sisters in Christ, we continue to do all of these.
 By doing so, we develop a closer relationship with Christ and a deeper Christ-like love for each other, a true sisterhood.

-During our school year meetings in 2018, Sisters in Christ will study Ecclesiastes in a Bible Study Series by Dee Brestin entitled “A Woman of Contentment.”
+At the beginning of our school year meetings in 2019, Sisters in Christ will continue the study of Ecclesiastes in a Bible Study Series by Dee Brestin entitled “A Woman of Contentment.”
 We will discover the truth of what it means to be content in the midst of life’s difficulties.

-Our members who are blessed with the talent of knitting and/or crocheting will continue making Prayer Shawls, Lap Robes, and Chemo Caps on their own time as an outreach to ailing church members, family, and friends.
-We will also continue donating these items to the Raab Clinic, Crystal Bluffs, Crystal Coast Hospice House in Newport, and other facilities in the area.
+Our members, who are blessed with the talent of knitting and/or crocheting, will continue making Prayer Shawls, Lap Robes, and Chemo Caps on their own time as an outreach to ailing church members, family, and friends.
+We will also continue donating these items to the Raab Clinic and other facilities in the area.
 Yarn donations are always welcome.